dac6acc4f/Apollo/README.md

 ## Information
 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
-- We are a third party software of PocketMine.
-We did not code PocketMine, and all credit should be given to them.
-We are also using Genisys's branch of PocketMine, and all credits should be given to Genisys for their added features to PocketMine.
- - We edited the code of Genisys to increase the performance and to decrease the lag!
- - We edited Genisys's generator to have a better generator.
+- I beg all rights reserved , even if the codes come from Genisys .
+- All codes were modified and can no longer be called Genisys .
+- Yes , write the license in a license Genisys Genisys is all softwares copied, but these codes were copied and modified.
+- In genisys license does not write as if these codes will be changed to be the same.
 - Genisys is free software.
 Anyone can modify,but Apollo no.